outdreamer/build-a-cure-1/docs/tasks/ideas.md

           - emotion
             - use logic to counteract emotions
             - think before acting
+            - try to criticize a decision before you do it & correct any problems you see before doing it
             - use emotions as a tool
-            - recognize that other people may not have had time or other resources to develop control of their emotions
+            - recognize that other people may not have had time or other resources to develop control of their emotions & may need other tools or resources to get to the level they need to be

           - assumptions/expectations
             - assume as little as possible while expecting the best (they're busy, not stupid)